 Refer the employee to the provisions and protections of The New Jersey Security and Financial Empowerment Act, N.J.S.A.
 34:11C-1 et seq.
 (NJ SAFE Act), referenced in this policy.

-In cases where domestic violence involved a sexual touching or sexual assault between state employees, the HRO is also required to report the incident to their agency's EEO Officer or Title IX Officer, insert name and contact information.

 If there is a report of sexual assault or abuse, the victim should be offered the services of the Sexual Assault Response Team, insert contact information

 Maintain the confidentiality of the employee and all parties involved, to the extent practical and appropriate under the circumstances, pursuant to this policy.